Loamfy/PyW4Termux/README.md

 # PythonWheels4Termux
-Helps to easily install some hard packages like numpy, pillow, etc. ​Some other packages available from termux-repo (like opencv-python, scipy, etc)
+Helps to easily install some hard packages like numpy, pillow, scipy etc. ​Some other packages available from termux-repo (like opencv-python, etc)

 ________________________________________